bitsperity/bitsperity-libs/nostr-unchained/docs/signing/README.md

-# 🔑 Remote Signing mit Nostr Connect (NIP‑46)
+# 🔑 Remote Signing with Nostr Connect (NIP‑46)

-Dieses Kapitel erklärt Schritt für Schritt, was Nostr Connect ist, warum es nützlich ist, und wie du es mit Nostr Unchained verwendest – ohne Vorwissen.
+This chapter explains what Nostr Connect is, why it’s useful, and how to use it with Nostr Unchained — no prior knowledge required.

-## Was ist Nostr Connect (NIP‑46)?
+## What is Nostr Connect (NIP‑46)?

-- "Remote Signing" bedeutet: Deine App signiert Events nicht selbst, sondern beauftragt einen getrennten "Remote‑Signer" (z.
-B. deine Wallet/App) über einen Relay‑Kanal.
+- Remote signing: your app delegates signing to a remote signer (e.g., wallet) via relays.
-- Die App sieht niemals deinen Private Key.
-Sie sendet nur eine Signaturanfrage, der Remote‑Signer antwortet mit einer Signatur.
+- The app never sees your private key — it sends a signing request, the signer returns a signature.
-- Transport ist Nostr‑nativ: Anfragen/Antworten laufen als Events vom Typ `kind: 24133` und sind mit NIP‑44 Ende‑zu‑Ende verschlüsselt.
+- Transport is Nostr‑native: requests/responses are `kind: 24133` events encrypted with NIP‑44.

-## Warum ist das gut?
+## Why it’s great

-- Sicherheit: Kein Private Key im Browser/Frontend.
-Minimiert Angriffsfläche.
+- Security: no private key in the client, reduced attack surface
-- Geräte‑/App‑Flexibilität: Du kannst einen vertrauenswürdigen Signer (z.
-B. Mobile Wallet) verwenden und mehrere Clients anbinden.
+- Flexibility: use trusted signers (mobile wallets), connect multiple clients
-- Compliance: Standardisiertes Protokoll (NIP‑46), verbreitet in modernen Nostr‑Apps.
+- Compliance: standardized protocol (NIP‑46)

-## Wie funktioniert das technisch?
+## How it works

-- Die App erzeugt eine signierte Anfrage (Event `kind: 24133`) an den Remote‑Signer.
-Inhalt (JSON‑RPC ähnlich) wird mit NIP‑44 verschlüsselt.
+- The app creates a signed request (`kind: 24133`) to the signer; payload is NIP‑44 encrypted.
-- Der Remote‑Signer liest diese Anfrage (über Relay), prüft Berechtigungen und antwortet ebenfalls mit `kind: 24133` (verschlüsselt) zurück.
+- The signer processes the request (via relay) and replies with `kind: 24133` (encrypted).
-- Übliche Methoden: `get_public_key`, `sign_event`, optional `nip44_encrypt`/`nip44_decrypt`, `ping` usw.
+- Common RPCs: `get_public_key`, `sign_event`, optional `nip44_encrypt`/`nip44_decrypt`, `ping`.

-## Was brauchst du vom Remote‑Signer?
+## Requirements from the remote signer

-- Seine `pubkey` (64‑stellige Hex).
+- Signer `pubkey` (64‑hex)
-- Eine oder mehrere Relay‑URLs, auf denen er Nachrichten empfängt.
+- One or more relay URLs
-- Häufig stellt der Signer einen Verbindungs‑URI bereit (z.
-B. `nostrconnect://...`), aus dem du `pubkey` und `relay` Werte ausliest.
+- Often a `nostrconnect://...` URI that includes both

-## Quickstart mit Nostr Unchained
+## Quickstart with Nostr Unchained

 1) Installation/Setup wie üblich